Sourcing Gems and Jewelry from India

 •Common Control Mark: Required in some European countries for importing precious metals.

-Testing Requirements you should know when Sourcing Jewelry from India
+Testing Requirements you should know when Sourcing Imitation Jewelry from India

 If you’re importing fashion or costume jewelry from India, especially for kids or general use in the U.S. or Europe, you’ll need to follow safety guidelines.